heaven-born/SocialGroupApplication/README.md

 The application requires **Cassandra** database version >= 3.11 to be installed.
 Schemas and key sets will be created automatically.

-Following key set names are used:
+Following key set names are used

 > social_network
 > social_network_test